There are many pathways to building the best outcome for Seton students.

 Led by a dedicated Pathways Leader, Pathways provides access to nationally recognised qualifications provided by the College as a Registered Training Organisation (RTO), TAFE Queensland, and school-based apprenticeships and traineeships.

-Pathways incorporates Vocational Education and Training (VET) and work experience for all students starting from term 4 in year 10 and throughout years 11 and 12 for one day a week.
+Pathways incorporates Vocational Education and Training (VET) and work experience for all students starting from semester 2 in year 10 and throughout years 11 and 12 for one day a week.

 Work experience allows students to develop work-related competencies and skills.
 It also provides insights into possible career options and assists students to make more informed career, course, and pathways decisions.